tdongsi/tdongsi.github.io/source/resume/index.markdown

 **Graduate Student Researcher**, University of California, Riverside (9/2009 - 4/2012)

-* Designed and implemented sensor fusion algorithms for [accelerometers, gyroscopes, and cameras](/resume/mycar_2012.jpg), with applications targeted for smartphones and driverless car [navigation systems](/resume/mycarb_2012.jpg).
+* Designed and implemented sensor fusion algorithms for [accelerometers, gyroscopes, and cameras](/resume/mycar_2012.jpg), with applications targeted for smartphones, VR headsets, and driverless car [navigation systems](/resume/mycarb_2012.jpg).
-* Implemented sensor-based navigation algorithms, based on probabilistic models and statistical inference methods, using C++ and Matlab.
-Designed and implemented pluggable sensor simulators for verifying and benchmarking performance of those navigation algorithms.
+  The algorithms, implemented in C++ and Matlab based on probabilistic models and statistical inference methods, are published in peer-reviewed conferences (ICRA).
-* Proposed and implemented various numerical algorithms for problem solving, including convex optimization techniques, Gauss-Newton algorithm and its variants.
-* Achievements: Innovative algorithms for vision-aided inertial navigation, published at 2011 and 2012 ICRA conferences.

 **Research Software Engineer**, National University of Singapore.
 (8/2006 - 7/2009)

 * Worked in driverless car projects, a collaboration effort of multiple Singaporean industrial research labs, managed by Defense Science Organization (DSO), Singapore.
 * Designed, implemented and evaluated computer vision algorithms for [visual sensor modules](/resume/calibration_2007.jpg).
-* Designed and implemented an adaptive machine learning algorithm to identify drivable road surface from stereo images, by building statistical models of road appearance.
+  Designed and implemented an adaptive machine learning algorithm to identify drivable road surface from stereo images, by building statistical models of road appearance.
-* Achievements: Three innovative visual sensor modules, presented at 2008 IROS and SMC conferences.
-Linux drivers for Windows-native IEEE-1394 cameras.
 * My (part-time) [Master of Engineering thesis](/download/pubs/MEng.pdf) sums up work during that period.

 ### Courseworks & Trainings